openshift-labs/learn-katacoda/ai-machine-learning/thoth-cli/intro.md

 You can find the full documentation on Thamos here - [Link](https://thoth-station.ninja/docs/developers/thamos/)

 ## About the environment.
-This is a CENTOS environment with a terminal and an editor.
+This is a CENTOS environment with a terminal and an editor.<br>
+We are operating our services on the MassOpen.cloud [#operatefirst](https://massopen.cloud/connected-initiatives/operate-first)